-- Share any of the printers connected to your Mac. - Connect to a local printer using Apple Bonjour. - Connect to a network printer. - Connect a USB printer directly to Windows.
+- Share any of the printers connected to your Mac.

+- Connect to a network printer.

+- Connect a USB printer directly to Windows.

 Share a Printer Connected to Your Mac

 You can use any printer connected to your Mac with Windows programs.